WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 _Updated January 4, 2023_

 The 16-hour format of the Structural Engineering exam was introduced in April 2011.
 Beginning in October of that year, I started recording the pass rates after each exam administration.
 The information provided here was obtained directly from NCEES unless otherwise noted.
-I've also developed a "Difficulty Rank" metric to quantify how difficult each exam was relative to every other administration of the exam since 2011 (a rank of 1 = hardest exam since 2011).
+I've also developed a "Difficulty Rank" metric in an attempt to quantify how difficult each exam was relative to every other administration of the exam since 2011 (a rank of 1 = hardest exam since 2011 relative to every other exam listed in the table).

 This table is updated twice a year in January and June.